How To Soundproof or Improve Sound in an Apartment

 - Peacemaker Sound Barrier - Peacemaker Sound Barrier is designed to provide mass and density to a structure, limiting airborne sound.
 Peacemaker Sound Barrier is 3.2mm thick, and is designed to be installed behind a rigid substrate, such as drywall.

-- Peacemaker Soundproofing Underlayment - at 6.4mm thick, Peacemaker Soundproofing Underlayment is a much thicker, heavier product than our Peacemaker Sound Barrier.
+- Peacemaker Soundproofing Underlayment - at 6 mm thick, Peacemaker Soundproofing Underlayment is a much thicker, heavier product than our Peacemaker Sound Barrier.
 However, this doesn’t mean that it is better at blocking airborne sound.
 In fact, Peacemaker Soundproofing Underlayment is less dense than Peacemaker Sound Barrier, meaning it’s actually worse at blocking airborne sound.
 Instead, Peacemaker Soundproofing Underlayment is designed to be installed underneath flooring surfaces to limit footfall and vibration.

 Proper insulation can limit sound transmission if a sound barrier isn't a possibility.
 For the best results, mineral wool or rock wool insulation should be used.

 If construction isn’t an option in your space, isolé® can act as a portable version of Peacemaker. isolé is a sheet that measures 34.5” wide by 82”, and is designed to provide elements of both soundproofing and sound absorption.
 Each isolé includes a layer of our eco-C-tex® sound absorption material, offering an NRC (Noise Reduction Coefficient) rating of 0.75, along with a layer of Peacemaker Sound Barrier to provide mass and density.
 Each isolé features 3 metal grommets on one 34.5” side, allowing for quick and easy installation.
 The size and portability of isolé makes it a great solution for treating windows and doors.
+When treating a door, use isolé® with a Door Seal Kit for optimal results.
+Sound can travel anywhere air can travel and a door seal kit can seal gaps around a door to prevent sound from escaping.

 Issues with Sound Quality